How To Help Someone Experiencing A Panic Attack

 Getty

-By meeting with a licensed therapist, people who experience panic attacks can learn to manage their symptoms and improve their overall mental health.
-Cognitive behavioral therapy (CBT) is widely recognized as an effective therapy for people who live with panic disorder and other anxiety conditions.
-If you’re interested in online therapy, studies suggest digital CBT is as effective as in-person CBT sessions.
+By meeting with a licensed therapist, people who experience attacks or an anxiety disorder may learn to manage their symptoms and improve their overall mental health.
+Cognitive-behavioral therapy (CBT) is widely recognized as an effective therapy for people who live with anxiety disorders.
+However, in-person therapy can be inaccessible for some individuals.

 In a study of therapist-supported online CBT, researchers evaluated the efficacy of online CBT in treating symptoms of anxiety disorders in adults.
 The report includes results from 30 studies with over 2,000 participants and examines the effects of online CBT on panic disorder, generalized anxiety disorder, and other related conditions.
-The researchers concluded that online CBT is an effective treatment for anxiety disorders and can help individuals manage their symptoms by evaluating negative thought patterns that may lead to panic attacks.
+The researchers concluded that online CBT is an effective treatment for anxiety disorders and can help individuals manage their symptoms by evaluating negative thought patterns that may lead to these experiences.
+For those with more serious cases of anxiety or panic disorders, treatment centers are available in most states, with either in-patient or out-patient treatment and support options available depending on your circumstances and needs.

 Takeaway

-Panic attacks can be scary for everyone involved – but with the right tools and therapist, you can learn how to become a helpful onlooker to someone experiencing a panic attack.
-To help yourself and those around you, consider connecting with an online counselor who can listen, offer unique insights, and encourage you to meet your mental health goals.
+Anxiety attacks can be scary for everyone involved.
+However, with evidence-based tools and a therapist, you can learn how to become a helpful guide to someone experiencing a panic attack.
+To help yourself and those around you, consider connecting with a counselor online or in your area who can listen, offer unique insights, and encourage you to meet your mental health goals.

 Regulate anxiety in a compassionate environment